rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 It helps to provide secure encrypted communications between two untrusted hosts over an insecure network (such as the internet).

-It includes both the server side components and the client side suite of programs.
+It includes both the server-side components and the client-side suite of programs

 **sshd**